airicbear/iu_lyrics/PRIVACY.md

 # Privacy Policy

-This application does not store nor trasmit any user data.
+This application does not store nor share any user data.